burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   }
 }
 void A::N::f() {
-    i = 5;
+    i = 5; // <<<
 }
 ```
+Because you access `i` by name it's an unqualified name lookup, because a name that does not appear to the right of a scope resolution `operator ::` [unqualified_lookup](https://en.cppreference.com/w/cpp/language/unqualified_lookup)

 The following scopes are searched for a declaration of i:
   1) Innermost block scope of A::N::f, before the use of i
   2) Scope of namespace N
   3) Scope of namespace A
   4) Global scope, before the definition of A::N::f

-Some relative things are here: https://en.cppreference.com/w/cpp/language/unqualified_lookup

 13. One subtle addition to function names.
 Function names obtained from ADL (Argument-dependent lookup) are looked up in the namespaces of their arguments in addition to the scopes and namespaces considered by the usual unqualified name lookup.